Mental Health Services in Wagga

-When you or someone you know is dealing with mental illness or has become mentally unwell, it is important to seek treatment and to seek a health provider for a professional diagnosis and assistance.
+When you or someone you know is dealing with mental illness or has become mentally unwell, it is important to seek treatment and to seek a doctor or GP for a professional diagnosis and assistance.

 Each year, mental illness symptoms affect or are experienced by approximately 1 in 5 Australians.
 Mental illnesses like depression, anxiety and substance use disorder are reported as the most common mental illness occurrences, with many patients suffering multiple illnesses at any given time.